-First of all, to propose an alternative to our current economic system, we need to understand what the inherent mechanisms that cause the overuse and the destruction of our planet are.
-In a nutshell, we can say that the main problem is the current economic system that pushes for more and more profit and growth.
-We will develop this in this chapter.
+First of all, if we want to propose an alternative to our current economic system, we need to understand what are the inherent mechanisms that cause the overuse and the destruction of our planet.
+In a nutshell, we can say that the main problem is that the current economic system pushes the continuous search for more and more profit and growth.
+We will develop this in the first chapter.

 We will start by dividing our market economy into the three different markets where three types of "goods" are sold and purchased: the market of goods and services, the labour market and the capital market.
-In this section, dedicated to understanding the growth imperative in our economy, we will concentrate only on the capital market, its function and how it causes us to be dependent on growth.
-The three cited markets are of course all connected to each other.
-We separated them here to better show where we will put our focus.
+In this section, dedicated to understanding the growth imperative in our economy, we will concentrate only on the capital market, its function and how it causes us to be dependent on growing always a bit more.

 The current economic system is based on the private ownership of firms and enterprises.
 Even though private enterprises and investment do not represent the entire economy, they have a major influence on it because they provide a large portion of the investment sums (but there is obviously also state investment for research, infrastructure, etc.).
-For an economy to work well enough investment is necessary in order to avoid shortages of production, unemployment or worse.
-So if we put aside the public sectors, our economy is mostly organised around private capital, which means that it is mostly private actors (not public or elected people) who decide where the capital they possess should be allocated.
-For this reason we can refer to our economic system as "capitalism".
+For an economy to work well it is necessary that there is enough investment, to avoid shortages of production, unemployment or worse.
+So if put aside the public sectors, the economy is mostly organised around private capital, which means that it is mostly private actors (and not public or elected people) who decide where the capital they possess should be allocated.
+For this reason, we can refer to our economic system as "capitalism".
 Capital is essentially money (or equipment), which is used for the purpose of accumulating more money.
 When capital is allocated, an investment is made, driving economic activity.

-In our economy, enterprises are owned either, in the case of small enterprises, by the person that brought the initial capital (the equity), or, in the case of bigger enterprises, by shareholders that decided to invest in this company.
+In our economy, enterprises are owned either, in the case of small enterprises, by the person that brought the initial capital (the equity), or in the case of bigger enterprises by shareholders that decided to invest in this company.
 If businesses need capital, they can get this on the capital market.
 There, capital is exchanged for owner rights.
+We can thus say that the capital market is a place where bits and pieces of businesses are traded between private actors.

-The aim of this section is to show that there is a necessity for the economy to constantly grow and that one of the core reasons for this lies in the private ownership of businesses.
-The fact that private actors, with a lucrative goal, finance companies and have a say in their decision making becomes the key issue driving every business, and as a consequence the whole economy, towards more production, more profit and more growth.
+The aim of this section is to show that there is a necessity for the economy to constantly grow and that the reason for this lies in the private ownership of businesses.
+The fact that private actors, with a lucrative goal, finance companies and have a say in their decision making becomes the key issue driving every business, and as a consequence the whole economy, for more production, more profit and more growth.

-To explain this in more detail, in the next section, we will talk about the two main ways for companies to finance themselves in capitalism: by selling shares and by taking loans.
-We will also explain how both ways push for more growth.
+To explain this in more detail, in the next section, we'll talk about the two main ways by which companies finance themselves under capitalism: through selling shares and through loans, and how both ways push for more growth.